openshift-psap/specfem-client/documentation/specfem_blog.md

 Building the Base Image
 -----------------------

-In this first stage of the build process, we build a base image, where we install all the necessary packages.
-This is done with an OpenShift `BuildConfig`, where we inject:
+In the first stage of the build process, we build a base image, where we install all the necessary packages.
+This is done with an OpenShift [`BuildConfig`], where we inject:
 1. a Dockerfile based on Red Hat [UBI] (requires a [container entitlement]) (otherwise based on Ubuntu)
 2. Specfem source repository URI and branch name